dgerosa/gwdet/README.md

 For a given (non-spinning) compact binary with masses m1 and m2 at redshift z, you first need to compute its signal-to-noise ratio snr_opt assuming optimal orientation and location  (i.e. the source is face on, overhead the detector).
 Then specify a threshold, say 8, above which you consider the signal detectable.
 The probabilty that a specific binary will be detected is just P(w=8/snr_opt).

 Right now this code can only handle non-spinning systems.
 I will generalize it to spinning sources, eventually (any help is very welcome!
 Send a me a pull request).
-It's python 2 only for now, sorry...

 ### Cite me...